abudeebf/Spinoza-2.0/README.md

 Visit http://localhost:3004

 ## Setting up the server to run for your students
+You may have to talk with your System Administrator to open up the ports for the Spinoza server and the MongoDB server.
+We use ports 3004 and 3009, but you can use any ones you choose.
 * start Spinoza-2.0 on a dedicated server (perhaps using screen or forever or pm2) forever ../node*/npm start or